GSA/piv-guides/pages/locally-trusted-ocsp.md

 To use the **Preferred** approach to issuing and obtaining certificates, perform the following steps:

-  1. Generate a new **signing key and certificate request file** by creating an **INF** (i.e., Information File Name Extension) file that specifies the details you wish to include in the request.
+  1. Generate a new **signing key and certificate request file** by creating an **INF** (i.e., Information File Name [INF] extension) file that specifies the details you wish to include in the request.
 For an example, see [Appendix 1 - Sample OCSP INF file](#Appendix-1---Sample-OCSP-INF-file-1).

   2. Once you've created an INF file, open an administrative command window on the server and enter the following command: